zoiosilva/dclottery-d8/docs/standards.md

 that are programmatically fixable and report numbers.

 Most IDEs can also integrate with PHPCS to provide as you type feedback.
 Instructions differ per IDE so best to look it up for your IDE if interested.
-Almost all PHP standards are 100% automaticly fixable - the main exception being some comments, it can't know what your *intent* behind code is.
+Almost all PHP standards are 100% automatically fixable - the main exception being some comments, it can't know what your *intent* behind code is.

 ## SASS/CSS